jmtilli/mploop/README.md

 if the executable binary is detected, it is used.
 Also the `file` utility is needed.

-However, for full support it is heavily recommended the following tools are installed:

-* `AtomicParsley`

 ## How to install

 The installation is done by executing the script install.sh